-I have only read the last two books since they are available at my library.
 The book by Silverman was a really good read, it was like a textbook written about my child.
 My son is an introverted VSL content in his own world.
 He doesn’t like change and needs advance notice when events may change, he’s sensitive to loud noises, and is very sensitive himself.
 The books also gives teaching strategies to use as well.
 I have compiled a list of curricula being used by homeschool moms from the well trained mind forums, who are also teaching VSLs (I tried to choose links with samples).

 - All About Reading, All about spelling, Spell to write and read, Pathways phonics, Explode the code, Jolly phonics (this is how my son learned to read in school) and Reader rabbit software

 - Sequential spelling, Stevenson blue spelling manual, ABCs and All their tricks, and Calvert spelling on CD